 When speaking with other drivers involved in the crash, don’t admit fault.
 Insurance companies may seize upon this language to assert that you were at least partially at fault for the accident, which could limit the compensation you receive or even undermine the viability of your claim.

 As a former lawyer for insurance companies, Ray Areshenko knows how these corporations try to minimize payouts and protect their bottom line.
 As a result, it’s best to hire an attorney before you speak to a representative for any insurance agency.

 Sometimes, motorcycle accidents are single-vehicle crashes that are caused by the actions or inactions of another driver.
 Even if no direct collision occurred, you still want to call for help, document the scene, and ideally gather information from the responsible driver.
 If another party is liable for your accident, REA Law will pursue all of the compensation you deserve.

 It’s an unfair reality that people tend to assume motorcycle riders bear more responsibility for an accident than drivers injured in other types of vehicle accidents.
 Attorney Raymond E. Areshenko knows that this isn’t the case.
 At REA Law, we provide hands-on assistance for injury victims in motorcycle accidents and other cases.

 For a complimentary consultation, please call 775-300-7594 today.
-REA Law serves clients in Reno, Sparks, and nearby communities in Nevada, as well as the Greater Sacramento area in Northern California.
+REA Law serves clients in Reno, Sparks, and nearby communities in Nevada, as well as Northern California.